 This course is broken into four units.
-For each unit, students will be responsible for a 20 item Multiple Choice quiz.
+For each unit, students will be responsible for a 20 item Multiple Choice quiz (for scheduling and content purposes, Units 3 & 4 will be assessed in one quiz).
 Quizzes will be delivered online through Blackboard.
 Students will have up to 3 chances to increase their grade, but note that questions will be randomized from a pool of questions.
 It is not possible to memorize answers to increase your grade.
 Students are encouraged to complete guided lecture notes, all activities and readings, and actively participate in study groups, as these are the basis for the weekly quizzes.
 Quizzes will be the basis for the final exam.
 Due dates for quizzes are available on the Google Calendar.
-(4 quizzes at 20 points apiece - 80 points total)
+(3 quizzes at 20 points apiece - 60 points total)